2X MATCH: 2X MATCH: Today, your gift is DOUBLED for twice the impact on lifesaving research.

 What’s next

-Further studies are planned to unravel the mechanism behind the neutrophil and macrophage shifts in responders and non-responders, and what these shifts might mean for patient response.
-Based on the positive results of the phase 1/2 trial, Dr. Chang concluded that L-NMMA and chemotherapy warrants further testing in larger phase 3 trials—if successful, this will move this strategy for treating TNBC and other aggressive breast cancers closer to FDA approval and give hope to these patients with limited treatment options.
+In the coming year, they will continue to test this novel combination in preclinical models to unravel the mechanism of action.
+Based on the positive phase I/II clinical results, Dr. Chang believes that L-NMMA and chemotherapy warrants further clinical testing in larger phase 3 trials.
+If successful, this will move this strategy for treating TNBC and other aggressive breast cancers closer to FDA approval and give hope to these patients with limited treatment options.

 Biography